Virginia Traffic Tickets Fines, Penalties, and Options

 Auto insurance carriers use your driving record to determine the rate of your premium.
-Demerit points on your record from a traffic ticket can result in a rate increase.
-It’s important to pay attention to your driving record, and if you have the opportunity to earn safe driving points by taking a driver improvement course, you should take advantage of it.
+Demerit points on your record from traffic tickets can result in a rate increase.
+It’s important to pay attention to your driving record, and if you have the opportunity to earn safe driving points by taking a driver improvement course, take advantage of it.

 Drivers License Suspension or Revocation

-The more demerit points on your record, the higher your chances of finding yourself with a suspended or revoked drivers license.
-In addition, the state has the ability to suspend or revoke your driving privileges if you are convicted of certain serious offenses.
-Violations that could result in a suspended license include: failing to pay your court fees, failure to complete a court-ordered DIP clinic, or too many demerit points on your record.
+The more demerit points on your record, the higher the chances are that your license will be suspended or revoked.
+In addition, the state has the ability to suspend or revoke your driving privileges if you are convicted of certain serious moving violations.
+Violations that could result in a suspended license include:

-A conviction for driving while intoxicated, hit and run, or voluntary/involuntary manslaughter involving a motor vehicle could result in the state revoking your driving privileges.
+A conviction for driving while intoxicated, hit and run, or voluntary/involuntary manslaughter involving a motor vehicle could result in the state revoking your driving privileges after just one charge.

 Penalties for Commercial Drivers License Holders